 This notice is to inform you of the need to install a measuring device at your point of diversion from the South Fork of Little Butte Creek.
-The point of diversion further identified as Tonn Hutchens Ditch identified below does not have an adequate measuring device to allow for proper regulation of water use.
+The point of diversion, which is further identified as Tonn Hutchens Ditch, does not have an adequate measuring device to allow for proper regulation of water use.
 Oregon Revised Statute (ORS) 540.045(1)(a) authorizes the watermaster to regulate the distribution of water among users in accordance with existing water rights of record.
-A workable measuring device is necessary for water management and to ensure compliance with you water right, Certificate 17200.
+A workable measuring device is necessary for water management and to ensure compliance with your water right.

-Your point of diversion from the South Fork of Little Butte Creek, under Certificate 17200 for irrigation and stock use is located in the Rogue Basin in Township 37.00 South, Range 2.00 East, Section 13 in the SW ¼, of the NE ¼ Tax Lot 4801 in Jackson County.
+Your point of diversion from the South Fork of Little Butte Creek, authorized under Certificate 17200 for irrigation and stock use, is located in the Rogue Basin in Township 37.00 South, Range 2.00 East, Section 13 in the SW ¼, of the NE ¼, Tax Lot 4801, in Jackson County.

 ORS 540.310, and Oregon Administrative Rule 690-250-0060 provide the authority for the Department to require the measuring device.
 After September 18, 2021, the watermaster may regulate off your use of water and prohibit you from diverting water until an approved, workable, measuring device is installed and operating properly (ORS 540.320).
 The measuring device will need to be in place prior to the diversion of water authorized under Certificate 17200.

 Prior to installation, you are required to get approval from the watermaster for the type and configuration of the measuring device.
-Facilities shall be of such construction that it can be kept locked and closed by the watermaster.
 The watermaster may approve an alternate plan or construction schedule under certain circumstances.
 The watermaster should be contacted if other arrangements are needed.

-Please contact watermaster Shavon Haynes at (541) 218-5125 or by email at Shavon.L.Haynes@oregon.gov for more information or if you have any questions about this notice.
+Please contact watermaster Shavon Haynes at (541) 218-5125 or by email at Shavon.L.Haynes@oregon.gov for more information, or if you have any questions about this notice.

 __________________________________